Slow Cooker Turkey with No-Fuss Gravy

 - Carefully transfer the turkey breast to a cutting board (or 9X13-inch pan to catch any juices), tent with foil and let rest while preparing the gravy.

-- Strain the liquid in the slow cooker into a saucepan.
-Let it settle for 5 minutes or so and then skim the fat from the surface.
-Bring the gravy to a simmer and cook for 15 minutes, stirring often, until it is slightly thickened.
-It won’t be as thick as traditional gravy but will be silky and slightly thick.
-If you’d like it thicker, simply whisk together a slurry of cornstarch and cold water (a tablespoon or so of cornstarch in a couple tablespoons of water) and stir the slurry into the gravy, simmering for 2-3 minutes.
+- Skim fat from the gravy, if needed.
+Bring the gravy to a simmer over medium heat and cook for 10 to 15 minutes, stirring often, until it is slightly thickened.
+It won't be as thick as traditional gravy but will be silky and slightly thick.
+For a thicker gravy, whisk together cornstarch and cold water (a tablespoon or so of cornstarch in a couple tablespoons of water) and stir the slurry into the gravy, simmering for 2-3 minutes.

-- Season the gravy with any additional salt and pepper, if needed.
+- Season the gravy with additional salt and pepper, to taste, if needed.

-- Carve the turkey and serve with the warm gravy.
+- Slice the turkey and serve with the warm gravy.

 Notes